 In 2005 Chris filled the position of General Manager / Director and Shareholder.
-Chris continues to manage the daily operations of Cambridge Construction and has 15 years experience in managing roading contracts for many local authorities and developers including the Hamilton City Council, Waipa District Council, Tainui group Holdings and the New Zealand Transport Agency.
-He has a reputation for delivering contracts on time and within budget.
-He has a natural ability for contracting and managing the public, employees and subcontractors.
+Chris continues to manage the daily operations of Cambridge Construction and has 15 years experience as the Company’s Contractors Representative, managing civil engineering contracts for Government, local Government and private developers, these include The New Zealand Transport Agency, Housing New Zealand, Hamilton City Council, Waipa District Council, Waikato District Council and Tainui group Holdings.
+Chris has a reputation for delivering contracts on time and within budget.
+Chris has a natural ability for contracting and managing the public, employees and subcontractors.

 Chris takes pride in all his work and pride in providing a quality construction company to all stakeholders.

-Outside of Cambridge Construction Chris’s Interests include, spending time with family and friends, the beach, boating, fishing, Running, and Working around home.
+Outside of Cambridge Construction Chris’s Interests include, spending time with family and friends, boating, fishing, spending time outdoors, and working around home.

 - Workplace First Aid Certificate